-A chance to learn about different cultures through interacting with diverse international students and facilitating workshops,
+A chance to learn about different cultures through interacting and connecting with diverse international students via events and workshops,

-An opportunity to facilitate a supportive environment for all individuals and creating deeper connections with the UNSW community,
+An opportunity to facilitate a supportive environment for all individuals and create deeper connections with the wider community,

-A strong support network with other like-minded Cultural Mentors who are committed to fostering an inclusive community for all students,
+An opportunity to collaborate with other like-minded Cultural Mentors who are committed to fostering an inclusive community at UNSW,

-An opportunity to improve your interpersonal skills, such as communication and leadership, and have your work recognised on your AHEGs.
+An opportunity to build and improve your communication, leadership, and team working skills, and have your work recognized on your AHEGs.